jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

 {{% notice info %}}

-As of v5.0.5, IVYO offers the ability to restore from an existing PostgresCluster or a remote cloud-based data source, such as S3, GCS, etc. For more on that, see the [Clone From Backups Stored in S3 / GCS / Azure Blob Storage](#cloud-based-data-source) section.
+As of v5.0.5, IVYO offers the ability to restore from an existing ivorycluster or a remote cloud-based data source, such as S3, GCS, etc. For more on that, see the [Clone From Backups Stored in S3 / GCS / Azure Blob Storage](#cloud-based-data-source) section.

-Note that you **cannot** use both a local PostgresCluster data source and a remote cloud-based data source at one time; if both the `dataSource.postgresCluster` and `dataSource.pgbackrest` fields are filled in, the local PostgresCluster data source will take precedence.
+Note that you **cannot** use both a local ivorycluster data source and a remote cloud-based data source at one time; if both the `dataSource.ivorycluster` and `dataSource.pgbackrest` fields are filled in, the local ivorycluster data source will take precedence.

 {{% /notice %}}

 There are several attributes on the custom resource that are important to understand as part of the restore process.
-All of these attributes are grouped together in the [`spec.dataSource.postgresCluster`]({{< relref "/references/crd#postgresclusterspecdatasourcepostgrescluster" >}}) section of the custom resource.
+All of these attributes are grouped together in the [`spec.dataSource.ivorycluster`]({{< relref "/references/crd#ivoryclusterspecdatasourceivorycluster" >}}) section of the custom resource.

 Please review the table below to understand how each of these attributes work in the context of setting up a restore operation.

-- `spec.dataSource.postgresCluster.clusterName`: The name of the cluster that you are restoring from.
-This corresponds to the `metadata.name` attribute on a different `postgrescluster` custom resource.
+- `spec.dataSource.ivorycluster.clusterName`: The name of the cluster that you are restoring from.
+This corresponds to the `metadata.name` attribute on a different `ivorycluster` custom resource.
-- `spec.dataSource.postgresCluster.clusterNamespace`: The namespace of the cluster that you are restoring from.
+- `spec.dataSource.ivorycluster.clusterNamespace`: The namespace of the cluster that you are restoring from.
 Used when the cluster exists in a different namespace.
-- `spec.dataSource.postgresCluster.repoName`: The name of the pgBackRest repository from the `spec.dataSource.postgresCluster.clusterName` to use for the restore.
+- `spec.dataSource.ivorycluster.repoName`: The name of the pgBackRest repository from the `spec.dataSource.ivorycluster.clusterName` to use for the restore.
 Can be one of `repo1`, `repo2`, `repo3`, or `repo4`.
 The repository must exist in the other cluster.
-- `spec.dataSource.postgresCluster.options`: Any additional [pgBackRest restore options](https://pgbackrest.org/command.html#command-restore) or general options that IVYO allows.
+- `spec.dataSource.ivorycluster.options`: Any additional [pgBackRest restore options](https://pgbackrest.org/command.html#command-restore) or general options that IVYO allows.
 For example, you may want to set `--process-max` to help improve performance on larger databases; but you will not be able to set`--target-action`, since that option is currently disallowed.
 (IVYO always sets it to `promote` if a `--target` is present, and otherwise leaves it blank.)
-- `spec.dataSource.postgresCluster.resources`: Setting [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) of the restore job can ensure that it runs efficiently.
+- `spec.dataSource.ivorycluster.resources`: Setting [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) of the restore job can ensure that it runs efficiently.
-- `spec.dataSource.postgresCluster.affinity`: Custom [Kubernetes affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) rules constrain the restore job so that it only runs on certain nodes.
+- `spec.dataSource.ivorycluster.affinity`: Custom [Kubernetes affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) rules constrain the restore job so that it only runs on certain nodes.
-- `spec.dataSource.postgresCluster.tolerations`: Custom [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) allow the restore job to run on [tainted](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) nodes.
+- `spec.dataSource.ivorycluster.tolerations`: Custom [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) allow the restore job to run on [tainted](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) nodes.

 Let's walk through some examples for how we can clone and restore our databases.